ParallelMaths/parallel/pages/10-23-chess-in-church.md

 * [ ] `12`

 ^^^ hint id=5_1 marks=1
-The trick with this question it to measure the red line, part of the diagonal of the square, which is the same length as the side of the rectangle.
+The trick with this question is to measure the red line, part of the diagonal of the square, which is the same length as the side of the rectangle.
 ![](/resources/10-23-chess-in-church/5-square-hint1.png){image align="center"}
 ^^^